ClassificationMSA/USB/Readme.md

 ### [DayTrader](https://github.com/WASdev/sample.daytrader7)

-DayTrader 7 is a sample application for an online stock trading system based on Java EE 7.
-DayTrader leverages key Java EE 7 technologies, including JSP, Servlets, EJB, JPA, JDBC, JSF, CDI, Bean Validation, JSON, JMS
+DayTrader 7 is an online stock trading system based on Java EE 7, using JSF, EJB, and JDBC.

 ## Project structure